Have you ever felt sick to your stomach during a test? Have you had days when you

 But bad stress can happen if the stressful feelings keep going over time.
 You may

 not feel well if your parents are fighting, if a family member is sick, if you're

 having problems at school, or if you're going through anything else that makes you

 upset every day.
 That kind of stress isn't going to help you, and it can actually

 Once you recognize that you're feeling stressed, there are several things you can

 do.
-You can try talking
+You can try talking about what's

-how to solve whatever is worrying you or making you uncomfortable.
+whatever is worrying you or making you uncomfortable.

 Are You Too Busy?

 If you're feeling tired and stressed because you have too much going on, like lots